-The Neighborhood Services Unit began enforcement of the Residential Rental Inspection Ordinance in December 2006.
+The Neighborhood Services Unit began enforcement of this Ordinance in December 2006.
 All residential units within the city of Stockton will be inspected at least once every five years by City of Stockton Neighborhood Services Section.

-However, where a dangerous condition is found to exist, (e.g., hazardous electrical wiring or lack of adequate sanitation), corrections may have to be completed within 24 to 48 hours and, in rare cases, compliance procedures may result in the premises being vacated, utility services disconnected, and tenants relocated at the owner's expense until all violations have been abated.
+However, where a dangerous condition is found to exist, (e.g., hazardous electrical wiring or lack of adequate sanitation), corrections may have to be completed within 24 to 48 hours.
+In rare cases, compliance procedures may result in the premises being vacated, utility services disconnected, and tenants relocated at the owner's expense until all violations have been abated.

 If you have received a rental mailing or notification of a rental inspection, and your home is not a rental, please submit the Homeowner's Declaration Form.

-This City of Stockton web page last reviewed on --- 8/13/2012
+This City of Stockton web page last reviewed on --- 7/1/2015